gilramir/gren-i18next/README.md

 # gren i18next - Load and use JSON translations files at runtime

-Functions for working with dynamically loaded translations in gren.
+Functions for working with dynamically loaded translations in Gren.

 ## Simple Example